Temporal Ordered Clustering in Dynamic Networks: Unsupervised and Semi-supervised Learning Algorithms: Introduction

+\xhdr{Prior related work} Graph clustering is a well-studied problem which, in general, follows two main approaches: 1) define a similarity metric between node pairs, and choose clusters so as to maximize similarity among the nodes inside a cluster and minimize similarity between nodes in different clusters; 2) identify subgraphs within the input graph that reach a certain value of fitness measure, usually based on subgraph density, conductance, normalized cut or sparse cut \cite{SCHAEFFER200727}.
+Many of the clustering techniques on static graphs have been extended to dynamic graphs, where primarily the aim was to study the evolution of fitness or similarity based clusters~\cite{loukas2018spectrally,liu2018global,gorke2010modularity, greene2010tracking}.

+The temporal ordered clustering or partial order inference considered in this paper poses a very different problem in contrast to the classical formulation.
+The optimization criterion for temporal ordered clustering introduces a fresh look taking into account the graph model and its temporal behavior (see Section~\ref{sec:formln}).
+The main aim of our clustering formulation is to characterize the inherent limits and to develop estimation algorithms for recovering the history of a dynamic network.
+The nodes inside our clusters are indistinguishable in terms of their arrival order due to symmetries in the input graph and there exists a hierarchy or order among the clusters with respect to graph evolution.

+Previous works on semi-supervised clustering methods for data represented as vectors \cite{bair2013semi, basu2002semi} and their extensions to graphs \cite{kulis2009semi} focus mainly on using the labeled nodes to define clusters and their centroids.
+However, in temporal ordered clustering, the labeled nodes need not fully represent all the clusters, and they are used to reduce the complexity of estimation of coefficients of the associated linear programming (by restricting the sampling distribution of importance sampling, see Section~\ref{subsec:sup_soln})

-\xhdr{Prior related work} Node arrival order in duplication-divergence model has been studied in some of the previous works (see \cite{li2013maximum} and \cite{navlakha2011network} and the references therein).
-Most of the prior works focus on getting the complete arrival order of nodes (total order), which we show here that for large graphs with most of the parameter setting total order is not better than a random guessing.
-Instead in this work we focus on deriving partial order of nodes thats provides a clustering structure for the nodes.
-Our basic methods are general and applicable to a any general graph models too.
-For the preferential attachment model our recent work \cite{sreedharan2019inferring} considers partial order inference, but the methods are specific to preferential attachment and not extendable to a general graph model.
+Node arrival order in the DD-model has been studied in \cite{li2013maximum} and \cite{navlakha2011network}, and the references therein.
+Most of the prior works focus on getting the complete arrival order of nodes (total order), but it turns out that it becomes nearly impossible due to their symmetries \cite{luczak2016asymmetry,turowski2018allerton}.
+Instead of total order, in this work we focus on deriving an optimal partial order of nodes of nodes (see Section~\ref{sec:prob_formulation}).
+Our methods are general and are applicable to a wide class of graph models, unlike our recent work \cite{sreedharan2019inferring} where the methods were specific to the preferential attachment model and not extendable.